Tom-254/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 0-positive_or_negative.c ==>	assign a random number to the variable n each time it is executed
 - 1-last_digit.c ==>	assign a random number to the variable n each time it is executed.
 - 2-print_alphabet.c ==>	prints the alphabet in lowercase, followed by a new line.
+- 3-print_alphabets.c ==>	prints the alphabet in lowercase, and then in uppercase, followed by a new line.